 Heat therapy can be provided by a number of different methods.
 You can use hot bottles for pain relief, but this is the least safe option.
 Heating packs which can be heated in the microwave or warmed up by soaking it in hot water are non-electric heating options that could used.

 However, the most advanced, modern, and effective heat therapy option is the use of electrical heating pads.
 With that said, do they really work?

 How Do Heating Pads Work?

 Heating pads work like any other electrical appliance inside your house.
 They generate an electromagnetic field (EMF) lines to function.
 These are invisible to the eye but are generated from electrical appliances, electrical wiring, and power cords.

 Once you turn the heating pad on, the EMF generates and dissipates heat.
 The heat goes through a few centimeters into your tissues, and this works to trigger knots to get rid of the pain.

-Although, these lines of force is believed to be detrimental to one’s health.
-In fact, using hairdryers and electric razors have shown to cause damage to the DNA.
+Although, these lines of force are believed to be detrimental to one’s health.
+In fact, using hairdryers and electric razors has shown to cause damage to the DNA.

 Are Heating Pads Safe?

 The safety of heating pads depends upon a number of things.
 To elaborate on the safety of heating pads, we will divide this section into two.
 We’ll first talk about when you should use them and then follow up with when not to use them.

 We previously mentioned how heating pads relieve muscle pain, stiffness, and spasms.
 This goes on to show that heating pads work best for non-inflammatory injuries.